-The vertebral column is connected to the skull by three joints: the atlanto-occipital, the median atlanto-axial and the lateral atlanto-axial joint.
+The vertebral column is connected to the skull by three joints: the atlanto-occipital, the median atlanto-axial, and the lateral atlanto-axial joint.

-The ligamentous apparatus includes several ligaments:
+The ligamentous apparatus of the joint includes several ligaments:

-Cruciate ligament of the atlas (ligamentum cruciforme atlantis).
+The cruciate ligament of the atlas (ligamentum cruciforme atlantis).
 It consists of three bundles:

 The superior longitudinal fasciculus (fasciculus longitudinalis superior)